-You can drive after six weeks.
+You can drive after 6 weeks and when safe to operate the vehicle.
 Please raise concerns with your consultant.
+It is recommended to inform your insurance company before returning to driving.

 Public transport

 On a plane, coach or bus try to make sure you have legroom for comfort.